 IoT & Mobile Solutions.
-The decrease in IoT & Mobile Solutions cost of net revenues is primarily a result of decreased sales along with a lower cost per unit as a result of changing contract manufacturers.
+The increase in IoT & Mobile Solutions cost of net revenues is primarily a result of increased sales as well as associated expenses such as freight and royalties.
+In addition, the cost per unit is higher on the 5G hotspot as compared to the older generation of hotspot.